bxjthu/CompLing/slides/4/source.md

 + understand how n-grams may help to develop NLP applications;<br>

-+ learn the difference between Markov models and hidden Markov models;<br>
++ learn how to build n-gram models with Python.

-+ know that hidden Markov models can help parsing on different levels;<br>

-+ work better with REs in structured programs.

 ---
 .left-column-2[